cisagov/ScubaGear/baselines/sharepoint.md

 <!--Policy: MS.SHAREPOINT.1.3v1; Criticality: SHALL -->
 - _Rationale:_ By limiting sharing to domains or approved security groups used for interagency collaboration purposes, administrators prevent sharing with unknown organizations and individuals.
 - _Last modified:_ June 2023
-- _Note:_ This policy is only applicable if the external sharing slider on the admin page is set to any value other than Only People in your Organization.
+- _Note:_ This policy is only applicable if the external sharing slider on the admin page is set to any value other than **Only People in your organization**.

 #### MS.SHAREPOINT.1.4v1
 Guest access SHALL be limited to the email the invitation was sent to.